laikhuramkorouhanba/PRESENTATION/README.md

 <h3>Methods</h3>
-# To solve the problem, we will use the following methods
+<p>To solve the problem, we will use the following methods</p>
-1. Data Collection: Using open datasets from Kaggle - Online Retail Data Set ( dataset contains all purchases made for an online retail company based in the UK during an eight month period )
+<p>1.
+Data Collection: Using open datasets from Kaggle - Online Retail Data Set (
+dataset contains all purchases made for an online retail company based in the UK during an eight month period )</p>
-2. Data Preprocessing: Cleaning, handling missing values, and deriving RFM metrics (Recency, Frequency, and Monetary value).
+<p>2.
+Data Preprocessing: Cleaning, handling missing values, and deriving RFM
+metrics (Recency, Frequency, and Monetary value).</p>
-3. Feature Engineering: Normalizing and preparing RFM features for clustering.
+<p>3.
+Feature Engineering: Normalizing and preparing RFM features for clustering.</p>
-4. K-Means Clustering: Implementing distributed K-Means clustering using platforms like Apache Spark to segment customers.
+<p>4.
+K-Means Clustering: Implementing distributed K-Means clustering using
+platforms like Apache Spark to segment customers.</p>
-5. Evaluation: Analyzing cluster quality using metrics like Silhouette Score and Davies-Bouldin Index and interpreting the clusters for marketing strategies.
+<p>5.
+Evaluation: Analyzing cluster quality using metrics like Silhouette Score and
+Davies-Bouldin Index and interpreting the clusters for marketing strategies.</p>